NellitG/Chestnut_data/README.md

 Students with Names more than two

-Students with balances more thatn 10000
+Students with balances more than 10000

 Students with balances more than 5000